apexfarm/ApexDatabaseContext/README.md

     public List<Contact> doBusiness(List<Contact> contacts) {
         for (Contact con : contacts) {
             con.FirstName = 'First Name';
-            this.contactRepository.put(con); // no need to provide field list on first update
+            this.contactRepository.modify(con); // no need to provide field list on first update

             Account acc = new Account(
                 BillingCity = 'Dalian',
                 BillingCountry = 'China'
             );
-            this.accountRepository.add(acc);
+            this.accountRepository.create(acc);

-            this.contactRepository.put(new Contact(
+            this.contactRepository.modify(new Contact(
                     Id = con.Id,             // new contact with same Id will be merged Account = acc,           // new account without Id can also be used LastName = 'Last Name'